PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 ### Calling CYP2D6 with PharmCAT's research mode

-Once again, we **do NOT recommend calling CYP2D6 from VCF**!
+As stated above, we **do NOT recommend calling CYP2D6 from VCF** due to the large influence of SV and CNV on phenotype prediction.

-PharmCAT can, however, call CYP2D6 if you are willing to accept all the caveats.
-This functionality is gated behind the `-research` flag.
+PharmCAT can, however, call CYP2D6 star alleles that are defined based on SNPs and/or INDELs.
+If you are willing to accept all these caveats, this functionality is gated behind the `-research` flag.

 To get PharmCAT to call CYP2D6, use `-research cyp2d6`